Social Media for galleries

 The more your content is shared by fans the higher you are ranked by Facebook, meaning you will be prominently featured in your fans’ newsfeed and will gain visibility.
 Ask your co-workers and acquaintances/friends to share your content on their private profiles.
 Your posts should offer your fans useful information (exhibition announcements, art fairs, etc.) as well as “personal” insights behind the scenes of your daily work at the gallery through images enabling glimpses of work flow.
 This allows customers to familiarize with you and to build trust.

 Pictures are the centre of each posting on Instagram.
 This platform is good for presenting images of your exhibitions, installation views, or artists’ art works.
 The focus lies on photographs, which should be of good quality and high resolution to present art works or scenes in the best possible way.
 Images showing people are especially popular, generating many likes.
 It is best to experiment with different images to see what works best for you.
+With almost 1 billion users Instagram is because of its simple design and its mobile functions perfect for the art world which is always on the run.

 No matter which network you choose, the same rule applies to all: be active!
 Like and comment on articles of interest to you, or on posts you are tagged in.
 Post your own articles regularly and experiment with different possibilities (images, videos, text only, etc.).
 You will learn from the reaction of your fans what your audience likes and which strategy works best for you.